komy640/Detection-Lab/README.md

-# Soc Home Lab Using Splunk
+# Detection Lab Using Splunk

 ## Objective